hunter-yeago/Language-Learning-Tool/FEATURE_ROADMAP.md

 - Show context: 30 characters before and after word usage in essays
 - Improve essay styling with additional metadata

----

-### 8. Prevent Duplicate Words in Database
-**Status:** TODO
-**Priority:** High

-**Problem:**
-Currently, the same word is stored multiple times in the database for different users, leading to data redundancy.

-**Solution:**
-- Create a single centralized `words` table
-- When users add a word to their bucket, reference the existing word entry
-- Use pivot tables to manage user-word relationships
-- Ensure only one entry per word (e.g., only one "analyze" entry in database)
-- Reduce storage redundancy and improve data consistency

----

-### 9. Tutor-Student Connection System
-**Status:** TODO
-**Priority:** Low

-**Requirements:**
-- Add ability for tutors and students to connect with each other.
-- Implement invitation/request system
-- Manage tutor-student relationships
-- Handle acceptance/rejection of connection requests

----

 ### 13. Design & UX Improvements
 **Status:** TODO